-In the opinion of the BBA, the Struc-Acryl P External Wall Insulation System, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, the Struc-Sil P External Wall Insulation System, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Building Regulations 2010 (England and Wales) (as amended)

-A1 Loading

-The system can sustain and transmit wind loads to the substrate wall.
-See sections 7.1 to

-7.10 of this Certificate.

-B4(1) External fire spread

-The system can satisfy this Requirement.
+The Bui lding Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The system can sustain and transmit wind loads to the substrate wall.
+See sections 7.1 to 7.10 of this Certificate.
+Requirement: Comment: B4(1) External fire spread The system is restricted by this Requirement.
 See sections 8.1 to 8.4 of this Certificate.

-C2(b) Resistance to moisture

-The system provides a degree of protection against rain ingress.
-See section 10.1 of this
+Requirement: Comment: C2(b) Resistance to moisture The system provides a degree of protection against rain ingress.
+See section 10.1 of this Certificate.
+Requirement: Comment: C2(c) Resistance to moisture The system can contribute to minimising the risk of interstitial and surface condensation.

-Requirement: C2(c)

-C2(c) Resistance to moisture

-The system can contribute to minimising the risk of interstitial and surface condensation.

 See sections 11.1, 11.2 and 11.4 of this Certificate.

-L1(a)(i) Conservation of fuel and power

-The system can contribute to satisfying this Requirement.
-See sections 6.2 and 6.3 of this
+Requirement: Comment: L1(a)(i) Conservation of fuel and power The system can contribute to satisfying this Requirement.

-7(1) Material and workmanship

-The system is acceptable.
-See sections 13.1 and 13.2 and the Installation part of this

-Certificate

-7(2) Materials and workmanship

-The system is restricted by this Regulation.
-See sections 8.1 and 8.2 of this Certificate.

-26 CO2 emission rates for new buildings

-Regulation: 26A Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only)

-Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

-Comment: The system can contribute to satisfying these Regulations.
 See sections 6.2 and 6.3 of this Certificate.

-The Building (Scotland) Regulations 2004 (as amended)

-Regulation:Comment:

-8(1)(2) Durability, workmanship and fitness of materials

-The system can contribute to satisfying this Regulation.
-See sections 12.1, 12.2, 13.1 and

-13.2 and the Installation part of this Certificate.

-Regulation: 9 Building standards applicable to construction

-Standard:

-1.1 Structure

-The system can sustain and transmit wind loads to the substrate wall.
-See sections 7.1 to

-7.10 of this Certificate.

-Standard:

-2.6 Spread to neighbouring buildings

-The system is restricted by this Standard, with reference to clauses 2.6.4(1)(2), 2.6.5(1) and

-$2.6.6^{(2)}$.
+Regulation: Comment: 7(1) Material and workmanship The system is acceptable.
+See sections 13.1 and 13.2 and the Installation part of this Certificate Regulation: Comment: 7(2) Materials and workmanship The system is restricted by this Regulation.
+See sections 8.1 to 8.4 of this Certificate.
+Regulation: Regulation: 26 26A CO 2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to England Only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: The system can contribute to satisfying these Regulations.
+See sections 6.2 and 6.3 of this Certificate.

+The Building (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials Comment: The system can contribute to satisfying this Regulation.
+See sections 12.1, 12.2, 13.1 and 13.2 and the Installation part of this Certificate.
+Regulation: 9 Building standards applicable to construction Standard: 1.1 Structure Comment: The system can sustain and transmit wind loads to the substrate wall.
+See sections 7.1 to 7.10 of this Certificate.
+Standard: 2.6 Spread to neighbouring buildings The system is restricted by this Standard, with reference to clauses $2.6.4^{(1)(2)}$ , $2.6.5^{(1)}$ and Comment: 2.6.6(2).
 See sections 8.1 to 8.3, 8.5 and 8.6 of this Certificate.